Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Experimental Results

 We also evaluate MINTO within the context of distributional \ac{RL} \citep{bellemare2017distributional}, an advanced value-based paradigm that has achieved state-of-the-art performance on the Atari benchmark in the online \ac{RL} setting \citep{castro2018dopamine}.
 Specifically, we consider \ac{IQN} \citep{dabney2018implicit}, a distributional \ac{RL} method that employs quantile regression to approximate the entire return distribution rather than only its expected value. \ac{IQN} accomplishes this by learning an \textit{implicit quantile function} for the state–action values.
 For our experiments, we follow the implementation guidelines provided by \cite{castro2018dopamine} when benchmarking IQN on the Atari suite.
 Comprehensive implementation details and hyperparameter settings are reported in Appendix~\ref{appendix:distributional_rl_hyperparameters}.

 We evaluate the effect of integrating MINTO into \ac{IQN} by modifying its target computation according to our proposed technique.
 Appendix~\ref{appendix:algorithmic_details} provides further details, including pseudo-code illustrating the changes introduced (see Alg.~\ref{alg:iqn+minto}).
-We benchmark MINTO+\ac{IQN} against the original \ac{IQN} on $15$ Atari games using the standard CNN architecture.
-In Fig.~\ref{fig:minto_vs_iqn_main}(\textbf{left}), we report the \ac{AUC} metric for both methods, which captures improvements in both learning speed and asymptotic performance.
-MINTO enhances \ac{IQN} by approximately $7\%$ according to this metric.
-Fig.~\ref{fig:minto_vs_iqn_main}(\textbf{center}) further presents the learning curves, illustrating consistent gains in sample efficiency and final performance.
+We benchmark MINTO+\ac{IQN} against the original \ac{IQN} on $15$ Atari games using the CNN, and the IMPALA with \ac{LN} architectures.
+In Fig.~\ref{fig:minto_vs_iqn_main} (\textbf{left}), we report the \ac{AUC} metric for both methods, which captures improvements in both learning speed and asymptotic performance.
+According to this metric, MINTO improves \ac{IQN} by approximately $7\%$ under the CNN architecture and by around $10\%$ under the IMPALA with \ac{LN} architecture.
+Fig.~\ref{fig:minto_vs_iqn_main} (\textbf{center}) further presents the learning curves, illustrating consistent gains in sample efficiency and final performance.
 While the improvement is smaller than in the \ac{DQN} case (and in later cases we consider), these results clearly demonstrate that MINTO enhances the performance of \ac{IQN}, establishing it as a general and effective improvement even for state-of-the-art distributional methods.

-To verify that the online network is selected frequently during training, we track the online selection ratio and report it for a representative game, Breakout, in Fig.~\ref{fig:minto_vs_iqn_main}(\textbf{right}).
+To verify that the online network is selected frequently during training, we track the online selection ratio and report it for a representative game, Breakout, in Fig.~\ref{fig:minto_vs_iqn_main} (\textbf{right}).
 The results show that the target network dominates in the very early stages of training, while the use of the online network gradually increases as training progresses.
 Later in training, the online network is selected approximately $45\%$ of the time.
 Each point on the curve corresponds to the average online selection ratio between two consecutive target network updates, during which the parameters of the online network increasingly diverge from those of the target network.